 - Always calm yourself down before addressing the situation

 - When it’s unexpected, say that you need to think about it

-You can see examples in this relationship article on fixing criticism.
+The same concept applies to relationships, and you can see many examples of “I statements” in this article on fixing criticism.

 The author recommends five steps to dealing with difficult people or a bad boss.

 - Think first (think about the issue from all angles and calm down)

 - Gain a better understanding of the situation

 - Define the problem (once you understand, say how you see it and get a common understanding)

 I liked the dialogue the author presents on how to deal with a bully.